-If the karst feature does not appear to have connectivity to the subterranean environment and risk for impacting groundwater quality, the KS will provide MVP Construction with a recommendation on stabilization measures for the feature (see Section 3.5 of this Plan), and construction activities will continue after the feature is stabilized.
+If the karst feature does not appear to have connectivity to the subterranean environment and risk for impacting groundwater quality, the KS will provide MVP Construction with a recommendation on stabilization measures for the feature (see Section 3.1 of this Plan), and construction activities will continue after the feature is stabilized.

 If it is determined that the feature has connectivity to the subterranean environment and potential to impact groundwater, the KS will consult with MVP Construction regarding appropriate mitigation.
 Mitigation activities would be conducted in conjunction with recommendations from the appropriate state agency (Virginia Department of Conservation and Recreation, Karst Protection; West Virginia Department of Environmental Protection).

 In addition:

-- As requested by Virginia DCR, The KS will contact Mr. Wil Orndorff, DCR Karst Protection (540-230-5960; Wil.Orndorff@dcr.virginia.gov) to alert DCR of a newly discovered karst feature and proposed mitigation activities.
-DCR may request to review the feature prior to further disturbance. - If the karst feature is observed in West Virginia, it is recommended that the KS also contact Mr. Jon Bosley, Program Manager, WVDEP Stormwater Permitting (304-926-0499, ext.
-1059; Jon.M.Bosley@wv.gov).
+- The KS will contact Mr. Wil Orndorff, DCR Karst Protection (540-230-5960; Wil.Orndorff@dcr.virginia.gov) within 24 hours of observing a new karst feature within the LOD, to alert DCR of the karst feature and proposed mitigation activities.
+DCR may request to review the feature prior to further disturbance. - The KS will contact Mr. Jon Bosley, Program Manager, WVDEP Stormwater Permitting (304-926-0499, ext.
+1059; Jon.M.Bosley@wv.gov) within 24 hours of observing a new karst feature within the LOD, to alert DEP of the karst feature and proposed mitigation activities.
+DEP may request to review the feature prior to further disturbance.